AOC gets it wrong in tweet about Manafort 'solitary confinement'

 Last year, Manafort was convicted on federal bank fraud, tax and conspiracy charges in two related cases.

-The New York Times reported Tuesday that Manafort is expected to be transferred to Rikers Island in New York within a few weeks, where he will most likely be held in isolation, multiple sources said.
+The Times reported Tuesday that Manafort is expected to be transferred to Rikers Island in New York within a few weeks, the city's largest jail complex, where he will most likely be held in isolation, multiple sources said.

-But Manafort's transfer to Rikers Island is not assured, NBC News reported.
-A person familiar with the case said his transfer could happen this month, but no date or decision has been reached.
+But Manafort's transfer to Rikers Island is not assured.
+A person familiar with the case told NBC News his transfer could happen this month, but no date or decision has been reached.
 Should he be transferred to New York City, Manafort also has several options for where he can be held in addition to Rikers Island.

 Nevertheless, Manafort would not be in "solitary confinement," a New York City Department of Corrections official told NBC News.
 Manafort may be held in isolation for protective reasons, but that would not carry the same conditions as being held in solitary confinement, which is a punitive designation.